ahaeusser/echos/README.md

       - `Reservoir`: The number of internal states (the reservoir is the hidden layer of an ESN)
       - `Outputs`: The number of output variables (= response variables)
-  - Model inputs (from the output, you can see that four model inputs are used (three lags plus the intercept term))
+  - Model inputs (from the output, you can see that two model inputs are used (one lag plus the intercept term))
       - `Constant`: Indicates whether an intercept term is used or not
       - `Lags`: The lags of the output variable, which are used as model input